Some of the links in this post may be affiliate links. See our disclosure for more info.

 If you want to find success, broadly defined, and enjoy it till you’re old and gray, implement this advice as a twenty-something.
 Before you know it, people will start saying you are wise beyond your years.

 If you have the means to explore different countries – or know how to even without the means – do it.
 Travel widely and engage with people wherever you go.
 Speak to people of diverse races and backgrounds.
 Kick it with the rich and the poor.
-Learn about the experiences of the opposite sex.
 Sample unfamiliar cultures.
 Get lost in translation.

 Learn to be comfortable outside your comfort zone.
 Having a planetary perspective and the ability to communicate with many different kinds of people are major assets in a globalized world.